umar-anwar-dev/resume-monster/README.md

 Check out the live version of the project [here](https://resume-monster.vercel.app/)

 ## Support
-For any inquiries or support requests, please contact the development team through our GitHub repository.
+For any inquiries or support requests, please reach out to me through our [GitHub repository](https://github.com/umar-anwar-dev/flashcard-quiz).

+For direct email inquiries, contact: [umaranwar.d.e.v@gmail.com](mailto:umaranwar.d.e.v@gmail.com).

+## License
+This project is licensed under the MIT License.
+You are free to use and modify the code according to your requirements.

 ## Note
 This project is currently under development, with only one resume category and one template available.
 More categories and templates will be added in future updates.

-Start building your professional resume with our Resume Builder project today and stand out from the crowd!
+Happy coding!